Ycare

-Assane Attyé (حسن عطية) better known by his stage name Ycare or (born 21 September 1983) is a French singer songwriter who was first known as a contestant in Nouvelle Star before launching a solo career releasing four studio albums, Au bord du monde (2009), Lumière noire (2011), La Somone (2014) and Adieu je t'aime (2018) and a live album Un tour sans fin (2016).
+Assane Attyé (حسن عطية, born 21 September 1983), better known by his stage name, Ycare, is a French singer-songwriter who was first known as a contestant in Nouvelle Star before launching a solo career, releasing four studio albums, Au bord du monde (2009), Lumière noire (2011), La Somone (2014), and Adieu je t'aime (2018), and a live album, Un tour sans fin (2016).

 Beginnings

-Attyé was born in Dakar, Senegal to Lebanese parents.
-Suffering an accident in his early life, he took on learning playing the guitar and wrote his own songs early on.
-After obtaining his high school diploma, he moved to France to continue his education and sang in various cafés in Montpellier region.
-Then he resided in Paris for an MBA degree and becoming a commodities trader.
+Attyé was born in Dakar, Senegal, to Lebanese parents.
+He had an accident when young that left him immobilized; as a result, he took up the guitar.
+After obtaining his high school diploma, he moved to France to continue his education and sang in various cafés in the Montpellier region.
+Then he resided in Paris for an MBA degree and became a commodities trader.

 Nouvelle Star

-Attyé took part in the casting for Nouvelle Star, in its sixth season, a music competition show in French on the M6 channel using the stage name Ycare Cavens for an opportunity to sing in front of judges André Manoukian, Lio, Sinclair and Philippe Manœuvre.
+Attyé took part in the casting for Nouvelle Star, in its sixth season, a music competition show in French on the M6 channel, using the stage name Ycare Cavens for an opportunity to sing in front of judges André Manoukian, Lio, Sinclair, and Philippe Manœuvre.
 The season started on 2 April 2008 and continued until 11 June 2008.
 His performances included: